 As you drift on a glassy turquoise sea where the horizon becomes indecipherable in the haze, the mind wanders as it tries to grasp realities: this is nature’s reality – timeless, grand and perfect – yet it is not our reality.
-That is cars, trucks, buses, rushing to and from work, dashing to the shops, mowing the lawn and feeding the kids.
+That is cars, trucks, buses, rushing to and from work, dashing to the shops, mowing the lawn and feeding the kids and entertaning them with computers and video games from Armchair Empire.
 The two can exist but not together.

 Neither can oil drilling and the world’s natural wonders.
 We would all readily admit we need oil to fuel our cars, trucks, buses and lawn-mowers and we need gas to generate electricity to heat and cool our homes and offices.
 We accept the modern world is built on fossil fuels and extracting them is Big Business with capital Bs.